gessi-chatbots/knowledge_based_chatbot/README.md

 ## How to use (from CLI)
 1. Enter _rasa train_ to train new model
 2. Enter _rasa shell_ to interact with chatbot from CLI
 3. Enjoy!

+## How to use alongside chatbot_client
+1. Enter _rasa run --enable-api --cors "*"_
+2. Run chatbot client
+3. Enjoy!

 ## Notes for developers